gliderkite/sr-cache/README.md

 }
 ```

 From the above definition, we can see how our cache will be generic over its type parameters `K` (for the key type) and `V` (for the value type).
 Note how we are not storing `V` directly as value in our hash table, but instead `V` is wrapped in a new type `CacheVal<V>` that we are yet to define.
-This is because we need to communicate with the cache that any value has been updated by a background task when the update interval is met.
+This is because we are going to exploit the type properties of `CacheVal<V>` to communicate with the cache when a value `V` is updated by a background task.

 To understand how to make this possible, we need to think about what we want to achieve:

-- Shared ownership: The value stored in the cache should also be accessible by a background task that can change its value, and which should not have access to the whole cache but only to what are its immediate concerns.
+- Shared ownership: The value stored in the cache should also be accessible by a background task that can change its value, and which ideally should not have access to the whole cache.

     Following this requirement, the default wrapper for our values `V` is [Rc][5], a single-threaded reference-counting pointer, which provides shared ownership of a value of type `V`.
-We can use reference-counting pointers to share references to the same heap allocation of the same instance by, for example, passing its [Clone][6] to the background task.
+We can use reference-counting pointers to share references to the same heap allocation of the same value by, for example, passing its [Clone][6] to the background task.

     ```rust
     use std::rc::Rc;